makersacademy/rps-challenge/README.md

 - Start the server by running *rackup config.ru*
 - Visit the appropriate local port in your browser.
 - Rock...
 Paper...
 Politics!

+## Images & Sounds

+- All music is royalty free and was acquired through various websites.
+A personal recommendation: https://incompetech.com/
+- All images used are in the public domain and available online.
+- The soundbites used on the victory screen are from freely distributed interviews or rallies.